KeyboardKit/KeyboardKit/README.md

 The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.
 Note that you need to enable Full Access for some features to work, like haptic feedback.

 > [!IMPORTANT]
-> The demo isn't code signed, and can therefore not sync settings between the app and its keyboards.
-As such, the `KeyboardPro` keyboard has the same settings screens to provide in-keyboard settings.
+> The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
+As such, the `KeyboardPro` keyboard has settings screens in the keyboard as well.
+You can try out the [KeyboardKit app][KeyboardKit-App] from the App Store to see how settings sync when you use a signed app.